 Commitment to Church Planting

-We understand that as we commit to plant the gospel in a community that new churches need to be started to reach new people.
-In a city as diverse as Houston it will take hundreds of churches committed to starting different models of churches in every nook and cranny of our city, so that our city is saturated with gospel proclaiming and demonstrating churches.
+We understand that as the mission of God expands, and the gospel impacts people, new churches will need to be planted.
+In a city diverse as Houston, it will take hundreds of churches committed to starting different models of churches, so that our city is saturated with gospel proclaiming and gospel demonstrating churches.

 Commitment to Collaboration

 We understand that when God looks down from Heaven, he does not see many different churches throughout a city, but one Church, gathering in many locations.
 In John 17, Jesus spoke of a spiritual as well as a missional unity that was essential to the witness of the Church in any generation.
 In Houston, a city that has land for city growth, the work of the gospel is getting spread out over almost 10,000 square miles, making it impossible for one church to impact the city alone.
 Collaboration isn’t a nicety, it’s a necessity.

 We understand the geographic and generational nature of the great commission.
 We have learned that this commission is more than an aspirational calling; it is an actual objective.
 In every time and location, the Church has the responsibility to saturate their area with the Gospel.
 While no one church, no matter how large or influential, can ever hope to accomplish this on their own, the Church can.
 Churches commit to reaching the city and specifically the part of the city in which they are located.

 If you are interested in becoming an HCPN partner church please contact us.
 Thanks for the consideration of partnering together to see greater Houston saturated with the gospel through the planting of new churches.

 Cooperating Networks and Denominations